Eligibility requirements for applicants

 - Fluency in English and Italian

-- Advanced university degree (or degree combinations), such as:
+- Advanced university degree, awarded before the application deadline, such as:

 - Laurea Magistrale/Specialistica